CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Cox's Time Varying Proportional Hazard model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: This implementation is still experimental.

 Often an individual will have a covariate change over time.
-An example of this is hospital patients who enter the study, and at some future time, they may recieve a heart transplant.
-We would like to know the effect of the transplant and the other variables, but we cannot condition on whether they recieved the transplant naively.
+An example of this is hospital patients who enter the study and, at some future time, may recieve a heart transplant.
+We would like to know the effect of the transplant, but we cannot condition on whether they recieved the transplant naively.
 Consider that if patients needed to wait at least 1 year before getting a transplant, then everyone who dies before that year is considered as a non-transplant patient, and hence this would overestimate the hazard of not recieving a transplant.

 We can incorporate changes over time into our survival analysis by using a modification of the Cox model above.
 The general mathematical description is:

 .. math::  \lambda(t | X) = b_0(t) \exp{\left(\sum_{i=1}^d b_i x_i(t)\right)}

 Note the time-varying :math:`x_i(t)` to denote that covariates can change over time.
 This model is implemented in lifelines as ``CoxTimeVaryingFitter``.
-The dataset required is unique, so we will spend some time describing this.
+The dataset schema required is different than previous models, so we will spend some time describing this.

 Dataset for time-varying regression
 ####################################

 Lifelines requires that the dataset be in what is called the *long* format.
-This looks like one row per state change, including an ID, the left (exclusive), and right (inclusive) time points.
-For example:
+This looks like one row per state change, including an ID, the left (exclusive) time point, and right (inclusive) time point.
+For example, the following dataset tracks three unique subjects.

 .. raw:: html